Alcampopiano/OpenQuestion/docs/docs/widgets.md

 - _title_.
 The label displayed on this widget.
 For example, "Which scientific topics are you interested in?"

 - _options_.
 Newline separated list of options

+- _other_option_.
+Label for an additional check box option.
+When checked, it will display a text box

+- _other_placeholder_.
+Text that prompts the user (associated with _other_option_).
+For example, "Please describe"

 **Designer**
 ![brd](img/cb.png)